Zaneham/Ternary_inference/paper/PAPER.md

 - 87-92% signal preservation compared to float32 baselines
 - 67% operational sparsity (zero-weight skip)

 All benchmarks pass for mathematical equivalence, numerical stability, output diversity, and reproducibility.
-The method requires no specialized hardware—standard CPUs can execute the addition/subtraction operations efficiently.
+The method requires no specialised hardware.
+Standard CPUs can execute the addition/subtraction operations efficiently.

 We open-source the full implementation and argue that the AI industry's dependence on GPU-based matrix multiplication represents a local optimum obscuring more efficient computational paradigms known since 1965.